OlufemiAdeOlusile/budgeting/e2e/README.md

 # CYPRESS AUTOMATION

-Three E2E Scenarios run, with one failing Scenario (Verify that a user can update a category amount when only one row exists on the table), This is actually a bug, as we cannot update the table when we have only one Item on it.
+Three E2E Scenarios run, with one failing Scenario (Verify that a user can update a category amount when only one row exists on the table), This is actually a defect, as we cannot update the table when we have only one Item on it.

 ### BUILD
 - Navigate to e2e folder